textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Change chat status

-Set status of the chat given by ID.
+Set the status of the chat given by ID.

 ### Example
 ```java